sejoyce/sejoyce/README.md

 ## Hi there 👋

+My name is Sarah!

+I'm a software engineer.
+I post fun side projects here!

+I previously owned @SarahJoyce.
+That was my account while I was studying computer science in college, but I lost access to it. :(
 <!--
 **sejoyce/sejoyce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.